My Intention - Sharing my personal Truth

 During my late teens I experienced bulimia, which I battled with for 10 years.
 Eventually, after years of therapy, I realised one day that I did not want to be that person anymore.
 It was this decision that empowered me to overcome the mental illness.
 I strongly believe that regardless of how much therapy I could have had in my life, ultimately the decision to change had to be mine.

-Although motherhood was my greatest wish come true, it slapped me in the face.
+Motherhood was my greatest wish come true but it slapped me in the face.
 I was unprepared for the reality of it, because it is not something that society talks openly about.
 Also, I didn’t have any family support so I felt very alone at the beginning.
-Three years on, my beautiful girl is teaching me every day who I am, how to become a better person and to love unconditionally.
+Four years on, my beautiful girl is teaching me every day who I am, how to become a better person and to love unconditionally.
+Be a mother but also a woman, a human being.
 She hasn’t improved my ability to be patient though!

-I have now reached a stage in my life where I’m learning what my new identity is, as a mother, but also as a woman.
 It’s a journey I’m taking with myself and also with my clients.
-Learning about how other women really feel and relate to who they are in this journey of womanhood is what inspires me.
+Learning about how other people really feel and relate to who they are in their journey is what inspires me.